Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

-Finally, it is important to note that in most cases we do not have direct access to the HMF, but rather to the amount of luminous matter.
-One thus needs to take into account the astrophysical systematics connecting halo mass to luminous mass.
+Observationally, in most cases we do not have direct access to the HMF, but rather to the amount of luminous matter.
+One thus needs to take into account the astrophysical systematics connecting these two.
 Recently, constraints on $\fNL$ have been derived using UV galaxy luminosity functions that marginalize over those systematics \cite{Sabti:2020ser}.
-A natural extension of this work would thus be to constrain the heavy tails from quantum diffusion with this data.
+A natural extension of this work would thus be to constrain the heavy tails from quantum diffusion with these data.
+Moreover, the HMF at sub-galactic scales could be probed analyzing the strong lensing rates and magnifications \cite{Gilman:2021gkj}.

 \